 On September 5, 1997, the Company acquired all of the outstanding capital stock of IMMI in exchange for 619,355 shares of Common Stock (the "IMMI Shares") in a transaction to be accounted for as a purchase.
-In connection with the acquisition, the Company has filed a registration statement for the resale of the IMMI Shares, subject to certain volume limitations.
+In connection with the acquisition, the Company agreed to file a registration statement for the resale of the IMMI Shares in the United States on or about November 21, 1997, subject to certain volume limitations.
 See "Description of Securities -- Shares Eligible for Future Sale."
 In addition, the Company guaranteed the payment of indebtedness incurred by IMMI under a revolving line of credit with Societe Generale and Banque Populaire du Dauphine Et Des Alpes Du Sud ("Banque Populaire") up to a maximum amount of 1,270,000 French francs.
 As of September 30, 1997, the aggregate amount of indebtedness payable under this credit facility was approximately \$270,000.
 The payment of this indebtedness is secured by a lien on substantially all of the assets of IMMI.